Back

 > ...
 Math > Excel > Use Excel to Make a Scatter Plot

-1. Highlight data you want to plot.
+1. Highlight the data including the heading of both columns you would like to plot.

 3. Find the Charts section.